E-9 Visa in Korea: The EPS Worker's Practical Guide

 - No criminal fines of ₩500,000 or more.
 No four or more immigration violations.
 No unpaid taxes.

-The 2025 E-7-4 quota was 33,000 slots, processed on a rolling basis through HiKorea.
+The 2025 E-7-4 quota was 35,000 slots, processed on a rolling basis through HiKorea.
+The 2026 quota is maintained at 35,000, with year-round (always-on) applications.
 Sector caps apply: manufacturing 1 to 5 workers per firm by size, construction 1 to 5 per project by expense, agriculture/livestock/fisheries up to 3 per firm of 30 or more full-time staff.

 F-5 permanent residency requires 5 consecutive years of legal residence, stable income, KIIP completion, no criminal record, and is renewable every 10 years.